Updated on Jan 20, 2020.

 Insurance companies do their work on the basis of seven insurance principles.
 The first principle is “Principle of Uberrimae Fidei or Utmost Good Faith” that implies, the insurance contract must be signed by both parties (insurer and insured) in absolute good faith.

 The person getting insured must willingly disclose to the insurer his complete true information regarding the subject matter of insurance.
 The insurer’s liability gets legally canceled if any facts, about the subject of insurance, are either omitted, hidden or presented in a wrong manner by the insured.

 For example, in case of life insurance, if you are an alcoholic or smoker and you didn’t disclose this matter to the insurer.
 Later on, if alcohol or smoking becomes the cause of death, the insurance company will not pay any claim to the family.

 So it is advisable to disclose all the facts about your health and habits to the insurance company on application.

 Most companies give their employees a certain amount of coverage for free in group life insurance.
 For most of families, the coverage amount is not sufficient.

 Even if your employer’s insurance did cover your family’s needs, you would be left with no coverage if you quit or get laid off.
 What will your family do, if any uncertainty happens with you during this period?

-To avoid such condition in life, It makes more sense to buy your own policy because it will be with you as long as you pay the premium amount.
+To avoid such conditions in life, it makes more sense to buy your own policy because it will be with you as long as you pay the premium amount.

 You have to pay a certain amount of premium at regular intervals.
-The premium amount is directly depend upon the coverage.
-Higher the coverage amount, higher the premium you have to pay.
+The premium amount directly depends upon the coverage.
+Higher the coverage amount, the higher the premium you have to pay.

 Ignorance about premium may harm your present financial conditions.